shariq1989/cookbook/content/recipe/mississippi_roast.md

 * PROTEIN – 35g
 * FAT– 53g

-#### Can I freeze Mississippi Roast?
+#### Can I freeze the roast?

-Yes, first allow the meat to cool completely and then add it to a freezer-safe bag.
-The Mississippi will freeze for up to 6 months.
+Yes, first allow the meat to cool completely and then add it to a freezer-safe bag or container.
+The Mississippi roast will freeze for up to 6 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
-To serve, warm it on the stove and prepare your sides.
+To serve, warm it on the stove, and prepare your sides.